ncriazi/ncriazi/README.md

 ## Hey there!
 I'm Nick, CS student at UC Irvine focused on embedded systems and firmware

-I have a passion for both computer science and design, and am interested in areas where these passions intersect, such as front-end web/app development and UI/UX design!
+I have a passion for both computer science and design, and am interested in areas such as firmware and embedded systems!
 Look through my pinned repositories to see a bit of what I have accomplished so far~!

 Please contact me if you have an inquiries about projects that do not appear on my github.